Skip to content

 raise IndexError("Queue is full")

-# Calculate rear pointer, pointing to rear index + 1
+# Calculate rear pointer, points to rear index + 1

-# Use modulo operation to wrap the rear pointer from the end of the array back to the start
+# Use modulo operation to wrap rear around to the head after passing the tail of the array

 rear: int = (self._front + self._size) % self.capacity()